AFCON 2025: Iwobi explains Super Eagles’ success ahead of Morocco clash, video

-AFCON 2025: Super Eagles Star Iwobi Shares Nigeria's Secret Ahead of Semifinal Clash vs Morocco
+AFCON 2025: Alex Iwobi Shares Super Eagles Secret Ahead of Semifinal Clash vs Morocco

 - Super Eagles midfielder Alex Iwobi has shared the team's secret at the 2025 Africa Cup of Nations